Sustainable architecture in Barcelona: The Blood and Tissues Bank of Catalonia

 The Blood and Tissues Bank of Catalonia is located in the technological district and its design emphasized energy efficiency.
 The building's climate control system uses free cooling air conditioners and heat exchanges.
 These reduce the thermal demand of the building, thus making it more sustainable.
 There is also a wall of facades which prevents the building from getting overheated.
 This building saves 72% of energy consumption with their efforts to be sustainable when compared to buildings that are used in a similar manner.
-Specifically, the building is said to save nearly 1.5 million kWh and 963 Tm in emissions of carbon dioxide annually.
+Specifically, the building is said to save nearly 1.5 million kWh and 963 MT in emissions of carbon dioxide annually.
 Not only is this building environmentally friendly, but it is also sustainable in an economic sense since this building saves over 250,000 euros per year.